Miami05/Born2beRoot/README.md

 <img  width="836"  src="https://imgur.com/cwY7P0j.png">

-19 ◦ We choose option `Yes` so the changes will be writen in the disk and so we can set the logical volume manager (LVM).
+19 ◦ We choose option `Yes` so the changes will be written in the disk and so we can set the logical volume manager (LVM).

 <img  width="836"  src="https://user-images.githubusercontent.com/66915274/178797258-8c34bc31-16a7-4aef-8406-cecc21fdf028.png">